mimoduo/raven/content/raven-doc.md

 title: Raven Documentation
 date: 2017-17-28
 category: projects
-summary: Time to get drilling down to the Raven blog workflow - from getting familiar with Raven's structure to creating your own theme.
+summary: AAWWW yeaaa!!!
+Time to get drilling down to the Raven blog workflow - from getting familiar with Raven's structure to creating your own theme.
 If you're familiar with Pelican, you'll feel right at home (p^-^)p
 ---

 ## Getting Started